simpletext-madics/2025/index.md

 ## How to participate

 In order to participate, you should sign up at the [CLEF](https://clef2025.clef-initiative.eu/index.php?page=Pages/registration.html) website.
-The registration opens on 15th November 2024.
+The registration closes on April 25, 2025.

 All team members should join the SimpleText mailing list:
 [https://groups.google.com/g/simpletext](https://groups.google.com/g/simpletext).